KevinJayData/paceline/README.md

 ## 6. Results
 - The Increased Rewards group actually forgot to claim their rewards at higher rates than the Control group.
-- There was zero impact from the install_source on the claim_rate, this indicates that paid_ads might not help the did_not_claim KPI but it may help other KPIs like volume.
+- There was zero impact from the install_source on the claim_rate, this indicates that paid_ads might not help the did_not_claim KPI but it may help other KPIs like user acquisition.
 - Install Source was however correlated with the did_not_claim rate.
 Paid Ads were worst across populations for the did_not_claim rate.
 Meaning those who became users from a paid add are the ones either forgetting to claim, or not caring to claim.